stefonarch/LXQt-Wayland-files/README.md

 * Usable in sway, hyrpland, kwin_wayland and wayfire
 * custom command plugin can show/use commands from `hyprctl` and `swaymsg`, like display workspace name/switch.
 * Panel volume popup opens at 0,0 (already fixed in git)
-* Space on screen can be reserved by `panelspace.py` on hyprland, sway and wayfire; a full version is `lxqt-panel-loader.py` which reads it's width from `panel.conf`, reserves the space needed on top and starts the panel.
+* Space on screen can be reserved by `panelspace.py` on hyprland, sway and wayfire; a full version is `lxqt-panel-loader.py` which reads its width from `panel.conf`, reserves the space needed on top and starts the panel.

 ### Yatbfw